Great-kiola/tip-calculator-fem/README.md

 }
 ```
-You can creat a function and go to another line to declare it
+You can create a function and go to another line to declare it

 - I also tried not to use jquery in this project and tried to focus on the part i dont really understand
 which is the event listeners.